-- 3.01 Install the 565 key type telephone amplifier sets in the same manner as other 500 type key telephone sets using standard connecting blocks. - 3.02 Explain to the principal user of the amplifier, how to turn the volume up and down by the use of the knurled knob (counterclockwise for lower and clockwise for higher volume).
-Also inform the customer that the best results are usually obtained with the lowest volume setting which permits satisfactory hearing. - 3.03 On some calls, particularly on short loops, the set may howl or the incoming speech may be distorted if the volume is set too high.
-The howling should stop when the volume is lowered. - 3.04 A separately mounted bell is required for installations of the 565 type (Amplifier Set).
+- 3.01 The 565 key type telephone amplifier sets are installed in the same manner as other 500 type key telephone sets using standard connecting blocks.
+Refer to Section C32.561 for installation information. - 3.02 The installer should explain to the principal user of the amplifier, how to turn the volume up and down by the use of the knurled knob (counterclockwise for lower and clockwise for higher volume).
+It should be explained to the subscriber, that the best results are usually obtained with the lowest volume setting which permits satisfactory hearing.